The Brady Bunch Hour

 The Brady Bunch Hour is an American variety show featuring skits and songs produced by Sid & Marty Krofft Productions in association with Paramount Television.
 It ran on ABC from November 28, 1976, to May 25, 1977.

 The series starred the original cast members of The Brady Bunch, with the exception of Eve Plumb, who was replaced by Geri Reischl (popularly called "Fake Jan").
 The show began as a 60-minute special titled The Brady Bunch Variety Hour on November 28, 1976.
 The special garnered high ratings and led to eight additional 60-minute episodes which were produced and aired sporadically under the shortened title The Brady Bunch Hour from January 23 to May 25, 1977.

 Later Brady Bunch revival series and TV reunion movies do not include or mention the show's events.

 Premise

-When the family is chosen to star in a new variety series for ABC, Mike Brady gives up his architectural career and moves his family into a beach-side home somewhere in Southern California.
+When the family is chosen to star in a new variety series for ABC, Mike Brady gives up his architectural career and moves his family into a beachside home somewhere in Southern California.
 In addition to the Brady clan, next-door-neighbor Jack Merrill (Rip Taylor) frequently finds his way into the act and is a love interest for the Bradys' maid, Alice (her former boyfriend, Sam the Butcher, is never mentioned).
 Each episode features the obligatory variety show song-and-dance numbers and sketches, as well as a show-within-a-show behind-the-scenes story which takes place in the Bradys' home.